Your credit report is more important to you than you think.

-A consumer with long established credit history is deemed to be more favorable or a reliable borrower when compared to one who has limited or no credit history.
-Accounts with history of prompt payments will help to boost your credit rating.
+A consumer with long-established credit history is deemed to be more favourable or a reliable borrower when compared to one who has a limited or no credit history.
+Accounts with a history of prompt payments will help to boost your credit rating.

 12 months of account repayment conduct (closed and defaulted accounts are also included) as displayed under the Account Status History in your credit report is used for score calculation.